softwareconstruction240/softwareconstruction/chess/4-database/database.md

 ### Code Quality

 For this phase the auto grader will grade the quality of your project's source code.
 The rubric used to evaluate code quality can be found here: [Rubric](../code-quality-rubric.md)

-### Common Submission Issues

-Since you're adding code that acts with an external program in Phase 4, the likelihood of having auto-grader test output different from your local output is higher than previous phases.
-See our collection of [Phase 4 Debugging Tips](./debugging-tips.md) for approaches to resolve common issues.

 ### Pass Off, Submission, and Grading